Many people claim that chatbots will replace IVR entirely in the coming years.

 Chatbots are more flexible

 Giving chatbots an edge in the chatbots vs IVR battle is the question of flexibility.
 Chatbots are useful for much more than merely routing customers to humans.
-While IVR is capable of assisting with self-service, chatbots can do so far more efficiently.
-They can handle the job of web forms, but also give customers links and extra resources to support self-service.

 Furthermore, chatbots can incorporate sentiment analysis.
 This enables them to identify when customers are getting upset or frustrated.